Shiva-Heidari/Shiva-Heidari/README.md

 # 👋 Hi, I'm Shiva Heidari

 I am a Research Scientist with a Ph.D. in Condensed Matter Physics, currently transitioning into the quantum computing industry.
-My expertise lies in modeling quantum and suoerconducting devices, quantum coherence, and quantum transport in topological materials.
+My expertise lies in modeling quantum and superconducting devices, quantum coherence, and quantum transport in topological materials.
 I have led several simulation-driven research projects that bridge theoretical physics with experimental challenges, from topological superconductors to quantum coherence in device environments.

 Here on GitHub, I am building a portfolio of quantum computing projects using **Qiskit** and **QuTiP**, showcasing my hands-on work in: